Pray. Study. Act.

 Episcopal Peace Fellowship

 “Cross Before Flag” is a pamphlet first developed by EPF almost six decades ago, in 1966.
 The publication has been used extensively by peacemakers and conscientious objectors concerned by the Church and wider society’s frequent choice of violence when addressing conflict.
 It includes Episcopal Church resolutions and other official statements that bear directly on war, peace, and violence, and the development of conscience in relation to war and violence.
-The publication was last revised in 2005, and EPF is currently seeking to update its contents once again with relevant resolutions and church statements from the past two decades.
-View the contents here and contact EPF if you’d like more information about this timeless and timely resource.
+The publication was last revised in 2005, and EPF is currently updating its contents once again in 2026 with relevant resolutions and church statements from the past two decades.
+View the current contents here and contact EPF if you’d like more information about this timeless and timely resource, including the forthcoming revised version.

 EPF Chapters & Peace Partners